 Another key difference between Bonds and REITs is interest rate risk.

+Bond Prices and Interest Rates have an inverse relationship.
 When interest rates rise, the yield on new bonds increases, which makes them more attractive to investors.

 As a result, the price of existing bonds with lower yields decreases because investors can buy new bonds with higher yields instead.
 Conversely, when interest rates fall, the yield on new bonds decreases, which makes existing bonds with higher yields more attractive, causing their prices to increase.